Moon145-iut/BillingFoRGE/README.md

 - On Vercel (frontend project):
 	- `VITE_API_BASE_URL=https://billingforge.onrender.com`

-The frontend deployment also includes a SPA fallback configuration in `frontend/vercel.json`.
-Keep this file in the Vercel project root (the `frontend` directory) so every client-side route such as `/admin` resolves to `index.html`.
-Without the rewrite, Vercel returns `NOT_FOUND` whenever someone refreshes or deep-links into a nested route.
+The frontend deployment includes a SPA fallback configuration in **both** `vercel.json` (repo root) and `frontend/vercel.json`.
+Keep whichever file matches your Vercel root directory so every client-side route such as `/admin` resolves to `index.html`.
+Each file now uses the schema-compliant pattern `source: "/((?!api/).*)", destination: "/index.html"` so Vercel accepts the rewrite during deployment.
+Without it, Vercel returns `NOT_FOUND` whenever someone refreshes or deep-links into a nested route.

 ### Connecting Frontend <-> Backend Locally